 Then, I went into a bamboo forest.
-The bamboo was very impressive but I kept thinking it would be so much better walking though if it wasn’t a clear paved bath but just a stroll through the forest.
-I really didn’t need any more matcha, but I saw a matcha ice cream cone that had little colored rice balls on them and I couldn’t say no!
-I ate my ice cream as I continued to walk and came across a garden of plum trees in blossom.
+The bamboo was very impressive but I kept thinking it would be so much better walking though if it wasn’t a clear paved path but just a stroll through the forest.
+I really didn’t need any more matcha, but I saw a matcha ice cream cone that had little colored rice balls on it and I couldn’t say no!
+I ate my ice cream as I continued to walk and came across a garden of plum trees in bloom.
 The sun was shining and I was happy to just be leisurely walking around.

 Eventually I started to get sore feet so I headed back to the train.
 At the station I passed by a Tony Romo’s and I was desperately craving boneless buffalo wings.
 To my dismay, they came out as bone-in and spicy BBQ, but I enjoyed them nonetheless!
 While sitting there I realized that I wanted to sit longer.
 So, I found out they were playing Black Panther in English with Japanese sub-titles in the theater next door.
 No brainer, I went and saw the movie and loved it!
 Similar to the cross-walk obedience, no one leaves during the credits, but this is just one custom I had to break only because I had drank a lot of water during the movie.

 After the movie, a few of us from the hostel had some drinks and then headed out to an area that has some fun bars.
 A few parted off to get food, buy my Kiwi friend and I had already eaten so went to a small third floor bar that was playing heavy Japanese rock music and made strong drinks.
 The walls and ceiling were decorated in games, one of them being rockem-sockem robots.
 Natually, we asked if we could play and that is then how we determined who would buy the next round.